 For those who love nature, there are is a plethora of biodiversity on the island like Green turtles, Ridley turtles, Leatherback turtles and Hawksbill turtles.
 The island is the home to several species of other reptiles, birds, and amphibians.

 There are several mammals like flying lemur, slow loris, tree shrews, sea otters, pangolins and civet cats.
 And don’t get excited if a snake crosses your path when you are on the island.
 All snakes are non-poisonous.

 For those enthusiastic about using the water-system, there are always boats that could take you to Kuala Sungai Pinang, in the park.
-Of course, you can make a reservation in advance to get a private MPV taxi service like SGMYTAXI to get to Teluk Bahang in the park.

 5. Taman Negara National Park